Hannes2806/Todo-Organizer/README.md

 - dynamic calendar for an overview
 - creation, editing and removal of todos
 - local storage in JSON format
-- clear code according to mvc
+- clean code according to mvc

 ---